 What can our family do legally?
 The person said they didn't see him on his loud Harley, yet hit him on the passenger front side while making a left turn.
 This was in Arkansas where he lived with his wife and son.

 I would recommend you contact an Arkansas injury lawyer to discuss whether anything can be done in a civil claim.
 Regarding whether there is criminal liability for what occurred, I would need more information and also direct you to the prosecuting attorney in the County where the wreck occurred.

 It's generally legal for them to hold the instrument of a crime, but how long is another question.
 A day or two is one thing--but long enough for it to be unaffordable to get out is a matter you should call the Arkansas Civil liberties Union about.
 However as long as you had insurance that...Read more »

 Most likely the insurance will consider it so.
 Was there a reason for it stopping?
-If no reason you may have an argument that the person was "contributorily at fault," but you are supposed to leave enough room so that you can stop if there's a sudden emergency in front--a child or dog runs into the...Read more »
+If no reason you may have an argument that the person was "contributorily at fault," but you are supposed to leave enough room so that you can stop if there's a sudden emergency in front--a child or...Read more »

 Means the berm shouldn't be used for travel, the highway is.
 Thus "driving in lanes meant for travel" is the vehicular code perverse citation for didn't stay in lane of travel and went off the side of the road.